 I have been greatly influenced by various evangelical leaders, some of whom I know personally, others I have known briefly, and yet many more I know of from afar.
 These are soldiers in Christ.
 And we desperately need each other as the mind of our culture increasingly becomes close-minded to, or ignorant of, God’s ways.

-With that in consideration, I nonetheless feel it is appropriate at this time for me to provide my inquisitive friends—and most importantly—fellow brothers and sisters in Christ, a reasonable explanation for why I’m becoming a Catholic convert.
+With that in consideration, I nonetheless feel it is appropriate at this time for me to provide my inquisitive friends—and most importantly—fellow brothers and sisters in Christ, a reasonable explanation for why I’m converting to Catholicism.

 My reasons may or may not persuade you—“que sera sera”!
 My only motive is to present my journey to those interested using a clear and honest approach, and I dearly hope my conviction is not misinterpreted as putting anyone down.

-Hence, in a heart of humility and love, I intend over the course of several blogs to provide a few reasons as to why I am becoming a Catholic convert.
+Hence, in a heart of humility and love, I intend over the course of several blogs to provide a few reasons as to why I am becoming a Catholic.
 So, without further ado, let’s begin with reason 1:

 1. The Catholic Church Has A Valid Claim To Authority